andrewbolster/andrewbolster.github.io/_posts/2012-09-10-4g-and-the-northern-ireland-problem.markdown

 - umts
 ---

 So Everything Everywhere are [holding a press conference tomorrow](http://www.bbc.co.uk/news/technology-19542467)...
 Rumours abound about device selections and other bits of juicy gossip (given the state of the [global handset market](http://www.bgr.com/2012/06/25/google-tries-to-block-u-s-shipments-of-apples-iphone-over-3g-patents/)...
-I'm not surprised), so this seemed like a good opportunity to rant.<!-- more -->
+I'm not surprised), so this seemed like a good opportunity to rant.
 In Late August, OfCom, the UK's communications regulator, gave the go-ahead to bring the planned 4G spectrum allocations forward to this year.
 In short, 4G is go!
 This was music to the ears of Everything Everywhere, and that's not hyperbole.